-10 Times to Never, Ever Use Your Credit Card for Payment
+10 Times You Shouldn’t Use Your Credit Card for Payment

 Credit cards might be convenient and reliable, but here are some scenarios where swiping or entering your digits could be dangerous.

 When a website address does not begin with “HTTPS”